Alpha stage: testing hypotheses

 Test with different kinds of prototypes

-The main activity in Alpha stage is to test the hypotheses by building prototypes.
+The main activity in Alpha stage is to test the hypotheses with real users.
+The best way to do this is by building and testing prototypes.

 What prototypes need